zdgeier/Jamsync/README.md

 ## Current Status

 JamHub is currently in development.
-You can currently push, pull, checkout workspaces, and merge workspaces.
+You can currently push, pull, workon workspaces, and merge workspaces.
 Over the next few months we'll be adding features to make this usable for regular development.
 The following features are planned: